Responsible Department: Academic Affairs

 b.
 Made by, at the direction of, or under the supervision of the instructor;

 d.
-And it must be for, and technologically limited to, the students enrolled in the course.
+It must be for, and technologically limited to, the students enrolled in the course.

 e.
 The institution must have policies, provide information about, and give notice that the materials used may be protected by copyright.